 - Stir in the spinach.
 Remove the skillet from the heat.

-- Stuff the spinach filling into the chicken breasts.
+- Stuff the spinach mixture into the chicken breasts.

 - Seal the openings with toothpicks.

-- Sear the chicken with butter in the skillet.
+- Sear the chicken with butter in the skillet over medium-high heat.

 - Bake at 425 degrees F for 12 to 15 minutes.
-Transfer the chicken to a plate and let rest.
+Transfer the chicken to a plate and let rest (the internal temperature should be 165 degrees F).
 Finish with lemon juice and ENJOY!

 Serve spinach stuffed chicken with Sauvignon Blanc, Chardonnay, or Pinot Noir.